SureshAthanti/Clustering_Unsupervised_Wine_Quality/README.md

 #### Mtedology Followed:
 1. visualized the distribution of all features.
-2. Created plots to visualize the data using PCA (top two principal components) and discussed about diamentionality reduction.
+2. Created plots to visualize the data using PCA (top two principal components) and discussed about dimentionality reduction.
 3. Created plots to visualize the data using t-SNE and discussed about parameter tuning.
 4. Used different clustering algorithms were used for the model building.
    1. K-Means